 "Most of the Greek things on the menu come from her recipes," Lepotakis said.
 "They have gone over extremely well."

 His grandparents opened the Union Lunch in Pittsfield back in 1938.
-Since then, owning restaurants has remained
+Since then, owning restaurants has remained the family business.

 The restaurant is open for breakfast and lunch daily.
 Omelets and pancakes are popular with the breakfast crowd, who also enjoy scrambled egg wraps and Sunday specials such as Eggs Benedict.
 Lunch choices include a wide selection of Mediterranean and American panini sandwiches, as well as gourmet burgers made with Angus beef on a brioche-style bun.